aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 An excellent analogy is to think of DOM as a piece of land and JavaScript (meaning ECMAScript) as another piece of land, both connected with a toll(收費的) bridge.

-Once you access to the DOM, you need to pay for it. **More you work, more you pay**.
+Once you access the DOM, you need to pay for it. **More you work, more you pay**.

 ### 2. Dom Access and Modification

-Modifying elements is even more expensive than accessing, because browsers have to recalculate changes in the page geometry.
+Modifying elements is even more expensive than accessing because browsers have to recalculate changes in the page geometry.
 A disaster will appear when you do it in loops, and especially in loops over HTML collections.
 For instance, the following code has accessed the document element twice: once to read the value, and once to write.

 ```js
 function innerHTMLLoop() {